Call Now

 The third piece of evidence is much more practical; this is the work schedule and obligation of a parent.
 A cross-country truck driver or parent with an erratic and irregular work schedule may not be the suitable parent for custody.
 Stability and a sense of continuity are a fundamental building block in child development.
 While such schedules may not be determinative, the key is to present the court with why your schedule is conducive to custody.
 Simultaneously, you must show the court how you will facilitate the non-custodial parent’s meaningful and significant contact with the children.
 Courts see it as a win-win to award custody to a parent who is going to go out of his or her way to ensure the children have quality time with the other (non-custodial) parent.

 In most cases, these are the three most important pieces of evidence to a trial court in child custody litigation.
 Think about how they may apply to your case.
 Do they help you or hurt you?
 However, it is not enough to “know” this is the case, but also work with counsel to develop this information into admissible evidence to present in your custody case.
 This is how you move toward successful custody litigation.
-This blog was written by attorneys at Ciyou & Dixon, P.C. who handle child custody litigation of all types throughout the state.
+This blog was written by attorneys at Dixon & Moseley, P.C. who handle child custody litigation of all types throughout the state.
 It is written for general educational purposes only.
 It is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 Facebook